proebrock/lighthouse/stereo_vision/README.markdown

 \frac{d_1\cdot z}{f}=b-\frac{d_2\cdot z}{f}\quad\Leftrightarrow\quad d=d_1+d_2=\frac{b\cdot f}{z}
 ```

+Other configuration with the object not between the optical axes of both cameras lead to the same equation.

 The disparity is reciprocally proportional to the distance of the object: the further the object away, the smaller the disparity.
 And if we know the disparity and the other parameters like focal length and baseline distance, we can calculate the distance of the objects.

 For our example here we have $`f=1500\mathrm{pix}`$, $`b=80\mathrm{mm}`$.
 The distance for a disparity of $`d=100\mathrm{pix}`$ as measured above we get